 The Conference includes invited talks by experts in the field including from the UNCITRAL.
 The Conference also includes an academic call for paper, which is expected to draw distinguished scholars from around the world.

-We take pleasure in inviting you to join the conference either as a speaker or delegate, which we believe is critical for the success of the conference.
-Feel free to contact us at email@example.com for any queries or suggestions.
+We take pleasure in inviting you to join the conference, which we believe is critical for the success of the conference.
+Feel free to contact us at firstname.lastname@example.org for any queries or suggestions.
 Thank you.

 Call for Papers

-The UNCITRAL (United Nations Commission on International Trade Law) Regional Centre for Asia and the Pacific will jointly hold its Asia Pacific Fall Conference with the Faculty of Law at the Hengqin Campus, University of Macau in Macau SAR during 17th and 18th October 2014.
-The conference with a broad theme of Trade Development through the Harmonization of Commercial Law will address critical legal issues in six specific tracks focusing on contemporary international, regional and national developments in the related topics.
+The UNCITRAL (United Nations Commission on International Trade Law) Regional Centre for Asia and the Pacific will jointly hold its Asia Pacific Fall Conference with the Faculty of Law at the Hengqin Campus, of University of Macau, Macau SAR during 17th and 18th October 2014.
+The conference with a broad theme of Trade development through the harmonization of commercial law will address critical legal issues in six specific tracks focusing on contemporary international, regional and national developments in the related topics.
 The conference invites researchers, scholars, and practitioners to share their insightful opinions and important findings of their research related to the conference theme and tracks.
-Aiming to promote an international dialogue, the conference is now seeking submissions of paper proposals to explore the following tracks:
+Aiming to promote an international dialogue, the conference is now seeking submissions of paper proposals/abstracts to explore the following tracks:

 1. International Commercial Arbitration and Conciliation